Eagles vs. 49ers prediction, odds, time: 2026 Wild Card NFL picks by proven model

 The Philadelphia Eagles will host the San Francisco 49ers on NFL Wild Card Sunday, with both teams having aspirations of, again, making deep postseason runs.
 These two have combined for five Super Bowl trips over the last eight years, including representing the NFC in each of the last three seasons.
 Philly (11-6) is the No. 3 seed after claiming the NFC East, and the Eagles have won four straight playoff games under Jalen Hurts.
 San Fran (12-5) is the 6-seed and saw a six-game win streak end with a defeat to Seattle last Saturday.

 Kickoff is at 4:30 p.m.
 ET from Lincoln Financial Field in Philadelphia.
 The Niners won the last matchup, which came in the 2023 season.
-The latest 49ers vs. Eagles odds from DraftKings Sportsbook list Philadelphia as a 6-point favorite, while the over/under for total points is 44.5.
+The latest 49ers vs. Eagles odds from DraftKings Sportsbook list Philadelphia as a 6-point favorite, an increase from Philly opening as 3.5-point favorites.
+Meanwhile, the over/under for total points is 44.5.
 Before making any Eagles vs. 49ers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.